BoeingHawk/Web-Page/README.md

 Also Used a bit of JavaScript in making the side bar functional.

-#As per now this page is not a responsive page as bootstarp or Foundation framework is not used in this.#
+#As of now this page is not a responsive page as bootstarp or Foundation framework is not used in this.#